openemr/website-openemr/content/summer-of-code/_index.md

 OpenEMR currently uses several different PDF tools and libraries, which complicates code development.
 Goal is to standardize all PDF output from a common PDF library.

-* Mentors: Brady Miller, Jerry Padgett
+* Mentors: Brady Miller, Jerry Padgett, Sandra Gutierrez
 * Tags: Optimization